noobie168/Learn-JavaScript/README.md

 # Learn-JavaScript
-My JS code for learning and development purpose
+My JS code for learning and development purpose.
+It helps in better understanding of underlying features